Direct Microstability Optimization of Stellarator Devices: Results

-We now perform an \textit{a posteriori} assessment of the neoclassical and turbulent transport of the optimized configurations.
-As a metric for neoclassical transport, we use the magnitude of the collisional transport for a thermal plasma in the $1/\nu$ regime (with $\nu$ the collision frequency), also known as the effective helical ripple $\epsilon_{\text{eff}}$.
-This quantity is computed using the NEO code \cite{Nemov1999}.
-In \cref{fig:gx_nonlinear} (left) we show the value of $\epsilon_{\text{eff}}$ for both the quasisymetry only configuration ($\omega_{f_{\text{Q}}}=0$) and the quasisymmetry and microstability optimized configuration ($\omega_{f_{\text{Q}}}=10$).
-We see that while the first case leads to lower values of $\epsilon_{\text{eff}}$, the values of $\epsilon_{\text{eff}}$ for the microstability optimized case are within the range of current optimized experiments such as the HSX \cite{Anderson1995} and W7-X \cite{Beidler1990} devices.
-Regarding fast particle confinement, we assess the fraction of lost particles to the surface by tracing the guiding center motion of 5000 test particles initialized isotropically on the $s = 0.25$ surface followed using the SIMPLE code \cite{Albert2020} for 0.2s.
+As a metric for neoclassical transport, we use the { parameter $\epsilon_{\text{eff}}$, as $\epsilon_{\text{eff}}^{3/2}$ scales with the diffusive transport of trapped particles in the long-mean-free-path collisionality regime. } This quantity is computed using the NEO code \cite{Nemov1999}.
+In \cref{fig:gx_nonlinear} {(bottom)} we show the value of $\epsilon_{\text{eff}}$ for {the standard configuration of W7-X, HSX and the optimizations performed in this work.} We see that the values of $\epsilon_{\text{eff}}$ for the {$\omega_{f_{\text{Q}}}=10$} microstability optimized case {is} within the range of current optimized experiments such as the HSX \cite{Anderson1995} and W7-X \cite{Beidler1990} devices{, with smaller (larger) $\epsilon_{\text{eff}}$ values for smaller (larger) $\omega_{f_{\text{Q}}}$, as expected}.
+Regarding fast particle confinement, we assess in {\cref{fig:gx_nonlinear} (top)} the fraction of lost particles to the surface by tracing the guiding center motion of {3500} test particles initialized isotropically on the $s = 0.25$ surface followed using the SIMPLE code \cite{Albert2020} for {0.01}s.
 For this case, the configurations are scaled to the same minor radius 1.7m and field strength on-axis of $B_0$=5.7T of the ARIES-CS fusion reactor study, in a similar fashion as in \cite{Bader2019,Landreman2022}.
-We find that the quasisymmetry optimization leads to no loss of particles, while the microstability optimized case leads to a loss fraction of $\sim5\%$ at 0.2s.
+We find that the optimization {cases with $\omega_{f_{\text{Q}}}$ up to $\omega_{f_{\text{Q}}}=1$} lead to no loss of particles, while {optimizations with $\omega_{f_{\text{Q}}}>1$ have finite loss fractions, with a maximum of 4.5\% at $\omega_{f_{\text{Q}}}=100$}, showing that reducing ITG growth rates in QH stellarators comes at the expense of poor particle confinement due to the degradation of quasisymmetry.

-Finally, we verify whether the increased microstability of the $\omega_{f_{\text{Q}}}=10$ optimized configuration leads to a decrease in turbulent transport.
-We show in \cref{fig:gx_nonlinear} (right) the ion heat flux $Q_i$ normalized to gyro-Bohm units from a nonlinear gyrokinetic simulation obtained using the GX code.
-Indeed, we find that the microstability optimized configuration leads to a $\sim65\%$ reduction in the ion heat flux $Q$ with respect to the configuration optimized only for quasisymmetry.
-These calculations used a resolution of 16 and 8 spectral modes in parallel and perpendicular velocity space, respectively, 192 grid points in $x$ and 128 grid points in $y$ (corresponding to $N_{k_x}=127$ and $N_{k_y}=43$ de-aliased Fourier modes, respectively), 250 grid points in $z$ and a perpendicular box size of $75 \rho_i \times 75 \rho_i$, with $\rho_i$ the ion Larmor radius.